LionKimbro/liontk/README.md

 * create & maintain tools
 	* [liontk](#liontk) -- basic Python module for interacting with tcl/tk
 	* [liontkcomposer](#liontkcomposer) -- a simple tool for composing tcl/tk GUIs very quickly
+    * [liontkcomposer2](#liontkcomposer2) -- a more sophisticated tool for composing tcl/tk GUIs very quickly
 	* [liontkref](#liontkref) -- a friendly and interactive reference, itself in tcl/tk + Python, for tcl/tk
 * [collect & publish articles](#articles)
 	* what this is about (Python + tcl/tk, and in this particular way)